Surveillance Program for varroa mite

 Access to biosecurity program

-A free copy can be provided on request by contacting our Customer Service Centre on 13 25 23.
+A copy can be provided on request by contacting the Department of Agriculture and Fisheries Customer Service Centre on 13 25 23.